The World's Most Massive Act of Faith. 14th January 2011

 near freezing weather.
 They undergo these difficulties just to receive the

 benefit of taking a bath in the sacred river at Kumbha Mela.
-The most

 important of these melas is the Kumbh Mela.
 A mass pilgrimage for the Hindu